MangoTheCat/visualTest/README.md

 visualTest
 ==========

-An [R package](http://www.r-project.org/) to perform fuzzy testing of graphical files.
+An [R package](http://www.r-project.org/) to perform fuzzy comparison of graphical files.
+The threshold argument allows the level of fuzziness to be compared.

 how to use this code
 --------